Retail Commodity Survey (RCS)

-For the RCS, there is one NAICS-five digit industry that is subject to a different sampling treatment - the New Car Dealers industry (NAICS 444110).
+For the RCS, there is one NAICS-five digit code industry that is subject to a different sampling treatment - the new car dealers industry (code 444110).
 For this industry, approximately 20 manufacturers and importers of new cars are surveyed through the New Motor Vehicle Dealer Commodity Survey to collect information on behalf of their dealers.

 Responding to this survey is mandatory.